-David Mortimer and Mark Haslam were both staying on Ward one at the Newsome centre at Seacroft Hospital, Leeds when the assault happened on the afternoon of January 8 last year.
+David Mortimer and Mark Haslam were staying on the same ward at the Newsam Centre at Seacroft Hospital, Leeds, when the assault happened last January.

-Psychiatrist Dr Eleanor Watson told the court at the time Haslam was suffering a relapse because he was not complying with taking his medication.
+Psychiatrist Dr Eleanor Watson told the court that Haslam was suffering a relapse at the time because he was not complying with taking his medication.

-“I am satisfied Mark Haslam is suffering from a mental disorder, paranoid schizophrenia and the nature and degree of his condition is such that it is appropriate he be detained in hospital.”
+“I am satisfied Mark Haslam is suffering from a mental disorder, paranoid schizophrenia and the nature and degree of his condition is such that it is appropriate he be detained in hospital,” he said.